The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators

 \remark The interpretation of the action of a distribution on test sections is formalized in the sense of the Hodge product (\ref{hodge}).
 This interpretation is necessary in order to agree with the interpretation of the symbol $\hat{\fa}(\ff)$ stated in Remark \ref{reminterp}, since some of the distributions we shall consider in the rest of the paper arise from field operators, as the two-point functions $\omega_2(\ff,\fg) := \omega(\hat{\fa}(\ff)\hat{\fa}(\fg))$.
 If

-is well-defined and continuous, $\omega_2$ actually defines a distribution of $\Gamma_c'(\V_g\otimes \V_g)$ and {\em vice versa}, as a consequence of the {\em Schwartz kernel theorem} as clarified below.\\ From now on, if $F \in \Gamma'_c(\V_g)$ and $\ff \in \Gamma_c(\V_g)$, the action of the former on the latter is therefore interpreted as the Hodge product (\ref{hodge}) With this interpretation, the dual action of operators $P$ on distribution has to be viewed in terms of the action of the formal adjoint $P^\dagger := P^{\dagger_{gg}}$ of the operator on the argument of the distribution:
+is well-defined and continuous, $\omega_2$ actually defines a distribution of $\Gamma_c'(\V_g\boxtimes \V_g)$ and {\em vice versa}, as a consequence of the {\em Schwartz kernel theorem} as clarified below.\\ From now on, if $F \in \Gamma'_c(\V_g)$ and $\ff \in \Gamma_c(\V_g)$, the action of the former on the latter is therefore interpreted as the Hodge product (\ref{hodge}) With a straightforward extension of the Definition \ref{defadjoint}, operators working on a generic space of $k$ test-forms $\T: \Omega^k_c(\M)\to \Omega^k_c(\M)$ can be extended to the topological duals, i.e the associated distributions, in terms of the action $\T^\dagger$ on the argument of the distribution: